RealisNetwork/contracts/ft-token-contract/README.md

 ### Transfer call

-Same as `Transfer` with gas requirements and initiating receiver's call and the callback
+Same as `Transfer` with gas requirements and initiating receiver's call and the callback.

 ```rust
     /// Token transfer with initiating receiver's call and the callback.
 Transfer `amount` from caller of the method to `receiver_id` with prepaired gas limitation.